VadimDu/DNA-sequences-accessory-tools/README.md

                         path to output file name for the fasta test set
 ```

-## Handling of none-ATGC nucleotides in a fasta file by replacing them with a random nucleotides
+## Handling of none-ATGC nucleotides in a fasta file by replacing them with random nucleotides
 ```
 usage: handle_none_ATGC.py [-h] -o <path-to-output> fasta